libavg/libavg/sphinxdoc/basenodes.rst

         .. py:method:: getParent() -> Node

+            .. deprecated:: 1.8
+                Use :attr:`parent` instead.

             Returns the container (:py:class:`AVGNode` or :py:class:`DivNode`) the node is in.
-For the root node, returns :py:const:`None`.
+For the root node (or if the node is not connected), returns :py:const:`None`.

         .. py:method:: getRelPos(abspos) -> Point2D